DEV Community

 • presentation (UI with Compose and MVI)

-I like this structure so far, but you might want to distinct the UI from ViewModels to be able to use different UI frameworks per platform, I am not planning to, so I leave as it is.
-But if I will posses such challenge in future, it's not hard for me as I am not dependent on the Compose in the ViewModels.
+I like this structure so far, but you might want to distinguish the UI from ViewModels to be able to use different UI frameworks per platform, I am not planning to, so I leave it as it is.
+But if I face such a challenge in the future, it's not hard for me as I am not dependent on the Compose in the ViewModels.

-The main problem I experienced is boilerplate that I had while implementing Hexagonal Architecture – I copied and pasted types that made me wondering 'Do I actually need it much'?
+The main problem I experienced was the boilerplate that I had while implementing Hexagonal Architecture – I copied and pasted types that made me wonder 'Do I need it much'?
 So, I came up with the following rules:

-2. The type can be only common if it's used among most of the domains, has problem with duplication of the validation and is not complex structure (sometimes there's exceptions, but usually there're not a lot) at all.
+2. The type can be only common if it's used among most of the domains, has a problem with duplication of the validation, and is not a complex structure (sometimes there are exceptions, but usually there are not a lot) at all.

 What do I mean under 'complex structure'?
 Usually, your domain that demands another domain's type, don't actually need everything that's described in the given type.
 For example, you might want to share 'User' type, among with its value objects, but for the most part, other domains do not need all from User type and might want, for example, only name and the id.
 I am trying to avoid such situations and even if something is already in the core domain types, I would rather create distinct type with information that my certain domain need.
 But as for validation, I share almost all value objects.